 Such is the case at Poplar Grove, the historic home of the Emory family in Queen Anne’s County near Washington College.
-James Schelberg ‘11, a, first-year student at the College, was searching for research material for a term paper last at Poplar Grove last semester when he happened upon what has turned out to be a historical bonanza: thousands of pages of family papers, political correspondence, military records and much more—a tidal wave of valuable documents spanning 350 years.
-Schelberg, a U.S. Marine who served in Iraq and is now attending Washington College on a Hodson Star Scholarship, was interested in the military history of the Emorys, who served in every major conflict from the Revolution through World War II.
+James Schelberg ’11 was searching for research material for a term paper when he happened upon what has turned out to be a historical bonanza: thousands of pages of family papers, political correspondence, military records and more—a tidal wave of valuable documents spanning 350 years.
+Schelberg, a U.S. Marine who served in Iraq and attended Washington College on a Hodson Star Scholarship, was interested in the military history of the Emorys, who served in every major conflict from the Revolution through World War II.
 Poplar Grove Blog NPR story MD State Archives

 On the Track of the Underground Railroad Albin Kowalewski ’07

 Local lore and oral history have long maintained that the escape routes of many fugitive slaves passed through the region around Chestertown.
 Yet the precise routes themselves were a secret that 19th-century abolitionists took to their graves.

 Until very recently, that is – when Washington College student Albin Kowalewski ’07 began tracing these pathways to freedom on the antebellum Eastern Shore, through archives, old maps, and the back roads of Kent County.